Esper89/Subnautica-TerrainPatcher/README.md

 You can specify a custom load order for `.optoctreepatch` files by writing the file names (without the extensions) into the `load-order.txt` file.

-Loading patch files can be enabled/disabled from the in-game config menu.
+Loading patch files can be enabled/disabled from the in-game config menu if Nautilus is installed.

+### Legacy Version

+Some mods, such as [Sea To Sea](https://reikakalseki.github.io/subnautica/mods/seatosea.html), may require using the legacy QModManager version of Terrain Patcher instead of the current BepInEx version.
+The legacy version can be downloaded from the [releases page](https://github.com/Esper89/Subnautica-TerrainPatcher/releases/tag/v0.4) (below the changelog).
+Installation and usage instructions for the legacy version can be found [in an older version of the repository](https://github.com/Esper89/Subnautica-TerrainPatcher/tree/b379c34).
+Please do not submit issues for bugs encountered on an old version of Terrain Patcher.

 ## Library Usage